beingflo/rest.quest/README.md

 Add your S3 credentials on the config screen (press c).
 Any data added here never leaves your browsers localstorage.
 The application will synchronize the local state to the remote bucket whenever the window gains or loses focus.
 To determine which state is newer, the application compares a single, global `version` field between the local and the remote state.
 It then either pushes the full local state to the bucket or replaces the local state with the remote state as appropriate.

-**Warning:** If a device does not get the change to synchronize it's state to the bucket due to missing connectivity or other circumstances, data loss may well occur due to state overwriting.
+**Warning:** If a device does not get the chance to synchronize its state to the bucket due to missing connectivity or other circumstances, data loss may well occur due to state overwriting.
 There is **no** sophisticated merging of remote and local state.

 #### Configuration